kadirahq/flow-router/README.md

 This API is deprecated.
 Use `FlowRouter.watchPathChange` instead.
 This API won't included in the next major release.
 (2.x.x)

-#### FlowRouter.withReplcaeState(fn)
+#### FlowRouter.withReplaceState(fn)
-Normally, all the route changes done with APIs like `FlowRouter.go` and `FlowRouter.setParams()` add an URL item to the browser history.
-For an example, if you apply following code:
+Normally, all the route changes made via APIs like `FlowRouter.go` and `FlowRouter.setParams()` add a URL item to the browser history.
+For example, run the following code:

 ~~~js
 FlowRouter.setParams({id: "the-id-1"});